Please fill out our contact form below.

 "*" indicates required fields

 This dog breed is said to have descended from the Roman war dogs.
 It is classified as a guard dog as it has been used severally to guard property and animals alike.
 They are big and bulky and it is a surprise they have been adopted as pets.
 The surprise is more because they actually love children.
-Petland is honored to offer first-class Cane Corso puppies and our caring team of puppy specialists will help answer any questions you may have.
+Discover more about our Cane Corso puppies for sale below!

 The Cane Corso dates back to ancient Rome.
 Many experts believe they are descended from the now-extinct Greek Molossus.
 Historically, the Cane Corso fought alongside Roman legions, hunted boar and other prey, and, later, guarded property, flocks, and people on farms.
 This breed is a very loyal, strong, and focused dog.